gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ### Configuration

-Firstly, I ran `sudo nano /etc/snort/snort.conf` to open the Snort configuration file, to edit it.
-From there, I changed `ipvar HOME_NET any` to `ipvar HOME_NET 172.16.14.0/24`.
+Firstly, I ran `sudo nano /etc/snort/snort.conf` to open the Snort configuration file so i'd be able to edit it.
+From there, I located `ipvar HOME_NET any` and changed it to `ipvar HOME_NET 172.16.14.0/24`.

 ## Step 5: Validate the Snort Configuration

 Before running Snort, I had to validate the configuration.
-This prevents wasting time troubleshooting live traffic and makes sure everything is configured how its supposed to.
+This prevents wasting time troubleshooting live traffic if anything goes wrong, and makes sure everything is configured how its supposed to.

 ### Screenshot needed